Originally posted on Feb. 1, 2019 on Zoot580.Blogspot.com

 You can watch the entire scene here.

 I don’t know if you ever paid close attention to that specific scene, but the symbolism behind it was incredible: Years of pride and belief in tradition, falling and dissipating in the air in front of him.
-THAT contributed to the most powerful and heart-wrenching scenes I have ever watched or read.
+THAT contributed to one of the most powerful and heart-wrenching scenes I have ever watched or read.

 You see, being taken from his birth home and surviving his journey from Africa to America was only the beginning for Kunta Kinte and millions of others.
-More than just a the Middle Passage journey into bondage and servitude.
+More than just a Middle Passage journey into bondage and servitude.
 Slavery was the abduction and destruction of a human being; the human mind, the human body and the human soul…

 Epilogue: In the subsequent episode, Kizzy eventually found the means to visit her former plantation, many years later.
 There, she met an elderly slave who told her of her parents’ fate.
 Belle had eventually been taken from Kunta and sold off, which for him was the absolute final straw.
 With his soul irreparably shattered, bereft of hope, Kunta Kinte sadly died of a dead spirit and a broken heart.